-Although natural background levels of uranium are present, dose reconstructors should consider any detected uranium as due to occupational exposure and should not make corrections for natural background levels.
+Although natural background levels of uranium have been and are present, dose reconstructors should consider any detected uranium to be due to occupational exposure and should not make corrections for natural background levels.

 Background excretion of uranium in feces probably varies over an even larger range than urinary excretion, but a definitive study for the Hanford area has not been conducted.
 Fecal samples were rarely obtained for potential uranium intakes; when they were, the investigation report should discuss how the results were interpreted.